Industry Research

 Infrastructure maturity can be assessed across four dimensions: trade discovery capability, performance at scale, settlement reliability, and developer experience.

 Trade discovery capability has reached production grade.
-Graph partitioning for efficient processing and trade discovery across preference graphs are well-understood, with proven correctness guarantees.
-The innovation frontier has moved to scoring and ranking -- given that a preference graph may contain many valid coordinated trades, which trades should be presented to users first?
-Scoring pipelines now incorporate multiple signals including value balance, participant fairness, execution probability, and historical preference accuracy.
+The innovation frontier has moved to scoring and ranking -- given that a marketplace may contain many valid trades, which trades should be presented to users first?
+Scoring pipelines now incorporate multiple signals including value balance, fairness, execution probability, and historical preference accuracy.

 Settlement reliability varies by chain.
 On Solana, atomic settlement can execute a coordinated trade in a single transaction block.
 On Ethereum and L2s, settlement requires either a trusted coordinator contract or an optimistic execution model with rollback capabilities.
 Settlement infrastructure is functional but not yet standardized -- expect convergence on dominant patterns by late 2026.

 Developer experience has improved dramatically.
-First-generation trade coordination APIs required graph construction on the client side.
-Current APIs accept simple inventory and wants submissions, handle all graph operations internally, and deliver results via webhooks or polling.
+Current APIs accept simple inventory and wants submissions, handle trade discovery internally, and deliver results via webhooks or polling.
 Integration has gone from weeks to days.

 Infrastructure Layer